George Whitefield

 What is George Whitefield most known for in Christian history?

-George Whitefield is most known for being a leading figure in the Great Awakening, a series of religious revivals in the 18th century.
-He was famous for his powerful open-air preaching, which attracted large crowds in both Britain and America.
-His sermons emphasized the necessity of a personal conversion experience and the new birth.
+George Whitefield is most known for his role as a leading preacher during the Great Awakening, a series of religious revivals in the 18th century.
+His open-air preaching attracted large crowds in both Britain and America, significantly influencing Protestant evangelicalism.

 What were George Whitefield's most important works?

-George Whitefield's most important works include his extensive collection of sermons, of which he delivered around 18,000, though most were not written down.
-His journals and correspondence with John Wesley also provide significant insights into his theological views and the evangelical movement of his time.
+George Whitefield's most important works include his extensive collection of sermons, although most were not written down.
+His journals and correspondence, particularly with John Wesley, also provide significant insights into his theological views and evangelistic strategies.

 What were George Whitefield's most influential theological ideas?

-Whitefield's most influential theological ideas centered on the necessity of the new birth and personal conversion as central to Christianity.
-He was a proponent of Calvinist soteriology, emphasizing doctrines like unconditional election and particular atonement.
-He also believed in the importance of emotional experience in the conversion process.
+Whitefield's most influential theological ideas centered on the necessity of a 'new birth' and personal conversion as central to Christianity.
+He emphasized Calvinist beliefs such as unconditional election and particular atonement, and he advocated for emotional experiences as part of the conversion process.

 What controversies did George Whitefield engage in — and what was at stake?